Kartapuce/kartapuce.github.io/_vulnerabilities/cisco anyconnect.md

 ## CVE-2020-3153

-This modellings details the timeline of the attack.
+This modelling details the timeline of the attack.

 {% include gallery id="gallery1" type="center" %}